expressjs/session/README.md

     - (default: `{ path: '/', httpOnly: true, secure: false, maxAge: null }`)
   - `genid` - function to call to generate a new session ID. (default: uses `uid2` library)
   - `rolling` - forces a cookie set on every response.
 This resets the expiration date. (default: `false`)
-  - `resave` - forces session to be saved even when unmodified. (default: `true`, but using the default has been deprecated.
+  - `resave` - forces session to be saved even when unmodified. (default: `true`, but using the default has been deprecated, as the default will change in the future.
 Please research into this setting and choose what is appropriate to your use-case.
 Typically, you'll want `false`)
   - `proxy` - trust the reverse proxy when setting secure cookies (via "x-forwarded-proto" header).
 When set to `true`, the "x-forwarded-proto" header will be used.
 When set to `false`, all headers are ignored.
 When left unset, will use the "trust proxy" setting from express. (default: `undefined`)
   - `saveUninitialized` - forces a session that is "uninitialized" to be saved to the store.
-A session is uninitialized when it is new but not modified. (default: `true`, but using the default has been deprecated.
+A session is uninitialized when it is new but not modified. (default: `true`, but using the default has been deprecated, as the default will change in the future.
 Please research into this setting and choose what is appropriate to your use-case)
   - `unset` - controls result of unsetting `req.session` (through `delete`, setting to `null`, etc.).
 This can be "keep" to keep the session in the store but ignore modifications or "destroy" to destroy the stored session. (default: `'keep'`)

 #### options.genid